Finite Entanglement Entropy of Black Holes: Conical entropy

-This implies that the term in the entropy which is proportional to the area of the entangling surface $\Sigma$ is determined by the coefficient in front of the Ricci scalar in the effective action.
+With the above simplifications for divergent contributions, the running of the area term with the renormalization scale can be completely read out from the bulk UV-divergent effective action.
+This implies that the term in the entropy which is proportional to the area of the entangling surface $\Sigma$ is determined by the coefficient in front of the Ricci scalar in the effective action (i.e. effective Newton constant).
 More explicitly

 where $G_{\rm ren}$ is the renormalized value of the Newton constant $G_N$.
 This is a natural generalization of the Bekenstein-Hawking formula for black hole entropy.